ab-anand/fav-quote/README.md

 > Unknown: I know very little about acting.
 I’m just an incredibly gifted faker. - **RDJ**

+---

+> Hardik: Once you start working on something don’t be afraid of failure and don’t abandon it.
+People who work sincerely are the happiest. - **Chanakya**

+---
 Toward the positive life :heart: